puthurr/tika2-docker/README.md

-# Welcome

-This repository contains two docker images for Apache Tika 1.x and 2.x

-# tika-v1

-Contains a deployment of a custom tika 1.x server as a docker image.
-Please refer to https://github.com/puthurr/tika for more details.

-Based on Apache Tika version : 1.27

 # tika-v2

 Contains a deployment of a custom tika 2.x server as a docker image.
 Please refer to https://github.com/puthurr/tika-fork for more details.